umaresso/umaresso/README.md

         5) Artificial Intelligence ( Done some University Projects regarding basic AI )

+-  Goal
+        To Help you become highly paid Blockchain developer and innovate If that's something you are looking for, feel free to Follow me.

 - ⚡ Fun fact: I love to Sing music of Multiple Genres